jonahbebko/fbait-emu/README.md

 Tested and run only with `python3.11.4` but should work with any version of `python3`.

 ## Files
-`assembly.txt` - code for CPU written in custom assembly

 `isa.txt` - text representation of the CPU's instruction set architecture (ISA), in `instruction:opcode:oplength,oplength,oplength` format

-`machinecode.txt` - assembled binary output to be read and executed by CPU

 `assembler.py` - custom assembler which converts assembly into machine code